-This paleo chocolate cheesecake, though, won’t leave you disappointed.
+This vegan cheesecake, though, won’t leave you disappointed.
 The filling is nut-free and uses coconut cream and dates, which results in a texture that’s creamier than regular cheesecake.

 And does it taste like coconut?
 Not at all!
-It’s all chocolaty goodness.
+This paleo cheesecake is all chocolaty goodness.
 I used unrefined coconut oil and even with that and the 3 cans of coconut milk, there’s not a bit of coconut taste (at least with the coconut milk I used!).

 I tried out a load of crust recipes.
 I keep trying to recreate a paleo Oreo-like crust (like this classic Oreo crust from Crazy for Crust) and it just seems impossible.